endoflife-date/endoflife.date/products/oracle-database.md

 ---

-> Oracle Database is a relational database management system (RDBMS) developed by Oracle
+> Oracle Database is a commercial relational database management system (RDBMS) developed by Oracle
 > Corporation.
 It uses the Structured Query Language (SQL) for data manipulation and management, and
 > it provides features such as robust security, transactional consistency, and high availability.